saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2 copy.md

 **Layer 1 - Data Storage Foundation:** Hybrid storage for different data types—relational databases for transactional data, vector databases for embeddings, graph databases for relationships.
 Echo had strong relational storage but no vector or graph capabilities.

 **Layer 2 - Real-Time Data Fabric:** Change data capture (CDC) and streaming pipelines to eliminate batch delays.
-This layer delivers the "Instant" need from INPACT™.
+This layer delivers the "Instant" requirement from INPACT™.
 Echo's overnight ETL jobs violated this layer—agents need real-time data, not yesterday's snapshots.

 **Layer 3 - Normalized Schema & Semantic Layer:** Business-friendly abstractions over technical schemas.
-This layer enables the "Natural" need—translating "patient's last three visits" into the SQL joins across seven tables.
+This layer enables the "Natural" requirement—translating "patient's last three visits" into the SQL joins across seven tables.
 Echo's cryptic table names (`TBL_PT_ENC_DTL`) blocked natural language understanding.

 **Layer 4 - Contextual Knowledge Graph:** Relationships between entities (patients, providers, encounters, diagnoses) modeled explicitly.
-This layer delivers the "Contextual" need agents can traverse relationships across domains.
+This layer delivers the "Contextual" requirement—agents can traverse relationships across domains.
 Echo's siloed systems prevented this integration.

 **Layer 5 - Intelligence Orchestration & Retrieval:** RAG (Retrieval-Augmented Generation) systems, prompt engineering, and LLM orchestration.
 This layer connects AI models to the infrastructure layers below.
 Echo had this layer partially—they had GPT-4 access but no RAG system.

 **Layer 6 - Policy & Permission Mesh:** Attribute-based access control (ABAC) with contextual evaluation, plus observability for monitoring and alerting.
-This layer delivers both "Permitted" and "Transparent" needs from INPACT™.
+This layer delivers both "Permitted" and "Transparent" requirements from INPACT™.
 Echo's static RBAC failed contextual authorization, and their incomplete audit logs violated transparency.

 **Layer 7 - Agent Orchestration:** Multi-agent coordination, feedback loops for continuous learning, and human-in-the-loop integration.
-This layer delivers the "Adaptive" need agents learn from corrections.
+This layer delivers the "Adaptive" requirement—agents learn from corrections.
 Echo had no feedback mechanism at all.

 Each layer maps to INPACT™ needs.
-Layer 2 fulfills Instant.
-Layers 3-4 fulfills Natural and Contextual.
-Layer 6 fulfills Permitted and Transparent.
-Layer 7 fulfills Adaptive.
-The 7-Layer Architecture is the second pillar of the Architecture of Trust—the technical blueprint for fulfilling the needs defined by the first pillar.
+Layer 2 enables Instant.
+Layers 3-4 enable Natural and Contextual.
+Layer 6 enables Permitted and Transparent.
+Layer 7 enables Adaptive.
+The 7-Layer Architecture is the second pillar of the Architecture of Trust—the technical blueprint for fulfilling the requirements defined by the first pillar.

 ### Pillar 3: GOALS™ - How to Measure Success